bbauska/JS-svg/README.md

 }
 </pre>

-There's lots more to love about loops, and other variations also exist (such as the for in, the for of, and the forEach which we'll cover later), but for the purposes of generative art, we'll be mainly utilizing the standard for loop.
+<p>There's lots more to love about loops, and other variations also exist
+(such as the for in, the for of, and the forEach which we'll cover later), but for the purposes of generative art, we'll be mainly utilizing the standard for loop.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-7">2.7 Functions</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Functions are fundamental to JavaScript as a language and are perhaps the single most important concept we'll cover in this chapter.
+<p>Functions are fundamental to JavaScript as a language and are perhaps
+the single most important concept we'll cover in this chapter.
 Functions are self-contained blocks of code that perform a particular task.
-The task is defined in the function body, and it might range from adding two numbers together to initiating a rocket launch sequence.
+The task is defined in the function body, and it might range from adding two numbers together to initiating a rocket launch sequence.</p>

-Standard functions are defined using the function keyword followed by the name you give it, which is then appended with parentheses and opening and closing curly braces where the task is defined.
+<p>Standard functions are defined using the function keyword followed by
+the name you give it, which is then appended with parentheses and opening and closing curly braces where the task is defined.</p>

 <pre>
 // <i>Basic syntax of a standard function.</i>